lewagon/dotfiles/04-Front-End/02-CSS-components/06-Take-away/README.md

 ## [Optional] Flexbox froggy

 For those who want to practice their flexbox skills, here's a cool [froggy game](http://flexboxfroggy.com/).
-I love it, because I'm French ;)
+We love it, because we are French 😉